postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

     * Postman support will contact your team admins to discuss how to approach this prior to verifying the domain you've added to your team.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to leave their existing team.
     * They will need to contact [Postman support](https://www.postman.com/support/) to assign the admin role to another team member and remove them from the team.
-The data that solely belongs to them and has not been shared will be moved with them.
+The data that solely belongs to them and hasn't been shared will be moved with them.
     * Once they have been removed from their previous team, they can authenticate via SSO and join your organization's team.
 Their existing data will be available in their personal workspace.

 ### Can a team admin view the list of user accounts that will be captured before enabling domain capture?